cicorias/sharecloud-link-keep/src/prd.md

    - What: Ability to share saved links to other apps or export collection
    - Why: Extends usefulness beyond just storage
    - Success: Links can be successfully shared to other applications

+5. **Cross-device Synchronization**
+   - What: Synchronize links and categories across mobile app and browser extension
+   - Why: Ensures a seamless experience regardless of which device is used
+   - Success: Changes made on one platform are reflected on all connected devices

 ## Design Direction